mdjahidhasan009/React-Note/props.md

 }
 ```

-If we want to track the window size in different components without duplicating the logic, we needs to pass a state to
+If we want to track the window size in different components without duplicating the logic, we need to pass a state to
 the `ResizeDetector` component but doing that we needs two state for tacking one value.

 ```jsx